Convergence of measures after adding a real: Destroying the Nikodym property or the Grothendieck property

 Since $g\ioo$ and $g$ is dominating every $h\iooi\cap V$, we get by ($*$) and Proposition \ref{prop:phi_props}.(4) that $\Phi(g)\le^*h$ for every $h\iooi\cap V$.
 In other words, we get that $\Phi(g)$ is an anti-dominating real over $V$.

 The proof in the other direction is similar. \end{proof}

 We are ready to prove the main result of this section.

 \dominating* \begin{proof} We first work in $V$.
-By the Josefson--Nissenzweig theorem (see Section \ref{sec:random}) there is a weak* null sequence $\seqn{\mu_n}$ of measures on the Boolean algebra $\aA$ such that $\big\|\mu_n\big\|=1$ for every $n\io$.
+By the Josefson--Nissenzweig theorem (see \cite[Chapter XII]{Die84}) and the Riesz representation theorem, there is a weak* null sequence $\seqn{\mu_n}$ of measures on the Boolean algebra $\aA$ such that $\big\|\mu_n\big\|=1$ for every $n\io$.
 For every $A\in\aA$ define the sequences $c_A,d_A\in\R^\omega$ as follows:

 where $n\io$.
 Then, $c_A(n)>0$ and

 for every $n\io$, and

 Finally, for every $A\iA$ and $n\io$ set $e_A(n)=1/d_A(n)$.
 It follows that $e_A\iooi$.